 It comes with everything you're looking for in an automatic coffee maker.

 It grinds beans to the desired coarseness.
-It then brews your coffee and then foams milk to ensure you're looking for foamy drinks.
+It then brews your coffee and then foams milk to guarantee that frothy beverage.

 This machine is AquaClean capable, which means it is possible to put an AquaClean filter inside the espresso tank machine for a better-tasting coffee.
-This will also let to run longer without having to descale this machine.
+This will also allow the machine to run longer without having to descale it.